Copyright © Media Law International 2022. All Rights Reserved.

 Baker McKenzie has in-depth knowledge of the entertainment, communications and e-commerce industries.
 The team has exceptional experience advising on legal and commercial matters, including complex technology licensing and regulatory issues, cross-border mergers and acquisitions and outsourcing.
-Practice leader manages the team, working across a range of industry cases, with global and domestic clients.
+The team across a range of industry cases, advising global and domestic clients.

 Bird & Bird’s media group includes sports and digital business as core focus areas.
 The TMT practice also works with multiple mobile game publishers.The team works on local and regional cases with commercial, regulatory and intellectual property aspects.
 The team also advises on corporate and transactional matters.

 Paul, Weiss, Rifkind, Wharton & Garrison is “able to deliver reliable, punchy and responsive advice and execute our deals within deadlines” noted one client.
 The firm is highlighted favourably by clients who also describe the team as responsive and knowledgeable.
-Department head Jeanette Chan is praised for “going the extra mile to make deals happen”.
+The team is praised by clients for “going the extra mile to make deals happen”.

-Working with clients from the creative industries, has particular experience advising on recording and publishing arrangements, agency and management contracts, distribution and co-production.
-Led by , the team also advises on the purchase, financing and restructuring of media companies.
+Working with clients from the creative industries, Deacons has particular experience advising on recording and publishing arrangements, agency and management contracts, distribution and co-production.
+The team also advises on the purchase, financing and restructuring of media companies.

 Haldanes acts for overseas record companies, television and film production companies, event promoters and artists.
-Under the leadership of John McLellan, who manages the commercial, media and entertainment practice, the team assists with financing, licensing and distribution and artist and talent agreements.
+The commercial, media and entertainment practice assists with financing, licensing and distribution and artist and talent agreements.
 Other areas of emphasis include sports and theatrical productions, advertising and copyright.